VivanPanda/arduinomap/docs/week-5/joystick.md

 :::info[Try it yourself]
 <Tabs>
   <TabItem value="problem" label="Problem">
-    Search up your joystick's datasheet (pinout) online.
+    Search up your joystick's datasheet and pinout online.
 Then, try to build your circuit on the breadboard.
 You can use this pin layout to help:

     - VCC → 5V
     - GND → GND